befeleme/pyp2spec/README.md

 the packager to fill in.
 The generated spec contains comments helping to locate the missing pieces.
 This is the default mode of pyp2spec.

+#### Data source: PyPI

+The default source for getting data from is PyPI.
+When invoked via `pyp2spec <pkgname>`, all of the data to generate a spec file will be obtained from PyPI APIs.

+#### Data source: Locally built distribution

+When invoked with `pyp2spec <pkgname> --path dist/`, with `--path` option set to a directory with built Python artifacts, all of the data to generate a spec file will be obtained from the wheel and sdist. pyp2spec requires at least a built **wheel** (`.whl` file) to read the metadata from.
+**sdist** is only used as a reference to a source file, but it's not mandatory.

 ### Automode